nima-sayadi/nima-sayadi/README.md

 Hello everyone!
 WELCOME to my GitHub page!

-I'm 24 and have been coding for almost 5 years now.
+I have been coding for over 5 years now in different languages and projects.
 I'm currently a master student in computer science & working as a student research assistant in System & Network Security group 👨‍💻.

 ## ⚡ Technologies